Skip to main content

 • Be prepared for unexpected flight cancellations and delays.
 Harsh weather and busy air travel lead to cancellations, delays and missed flights.
 Costs related to these mishaps can be difficult to overcome without travel insurance.
 When researching for travel insurance, make sure you understand what types of airline schedule changes are covered.

-Some travel insurance only covers a missed connection but not flight delays while the BCAA Trip Protection Package for example, provides coverage for any common carrier for both a missed connection and a delay of at least 4 hours.
-Plus, BCAA Members can save 10% on BCAA Trip Protection Package.
+Some travel insurance only covers a missed connection but not flight delays while the BCAA Trip Protection Package for example, provides coverage for any common carrier for both a missed connection and a delay of at least four hours.
+Plus, BCAA Members can save 10% on their BCAA Trip Protection Package*.

 Prevent airport hassles